andytoh78/missing_values/README.md

 ## ${\textsf{\color{yellow}Using missingno to visualize the distribution of missing values}}$
 ---

 The missingno library is a useful tool for visualizing missing values in a dataset. missingno provides four types of visualizations to help uncover patterns and provide insights into the missing data in the dataset.
-To illustrate, we will use the missingno library to explore and analyse the missingness of data in the [Titanic dataset](https://www.kaggle.com/competitions/titanic/data).

 |**Plot**|**Description**|